ericoporto/ags-manual-wiki/EditorSprite.md

 drawn alpha blended in the game if it is used for a character, object, mouse cursor or GUI.

-Note that if you use alpha blending, any overall transparency that you set (such as Character.Transparency, Object.Transparency, GUI.Transparency) will be ignored.

 NOTE: Currently, alpha blended sprites cannot be antialiased, so if you have the Anti Alias Sprites option turned on in Setup, it will not be applied to alpha-blended characters.